ttg44/ttg44/README.md

 ---

-The Table Institute [UK] serves as the research and analytical foundation of the Communications Strategy Centre UK.

-It operates as a multidisciplinary research and publishing group examining the complex systems shaping the modern world across technology, politics, science, communications, and society.
+The Table Institute [UK] operates as a multidisciplinary research and publishing group examining the complex systems shaping the modern world across technology, politics, science, communications, and society.

 Through research papers, strategic analysis, and long-form publications, The Table Institute [UK] explores emerging trends, evaluates systemic change, and develops frameworks for understanding technological, political, and social transformation.